upbound/kubernetes-cedar-authorizer/README.md

 Let Lucas know if you have feedback or ideas.

+**NOTE:** This project is an experiment, and is not yet ready for production use.
+Do not under any circumstances use it in production.
+This is not an Upbound product.

 ## Context

 By design, Kubernetes authorization operates only on _metadata_, on attributes